pi3d/pi3d.github.com/html/_sources/ReadMe.txt

 3D and 2D rendering and aims to provide a host of exciting commands to load in textured/animated models, create fractal landscapes, shaders and much more.

-v1.11 release of the pi3d module adds support for running on platforms other than the raspberry pi (X on linux) and runs with python 3 as well as 2 The OpenGLES2.0 functionality of the Raspberry Pi is used directly or via mesa on 'big' machines.
+The pi3d module runs on platforms other than the raspberry pi (X on linux) and runs with python 3 as well as 2 The OpenGLES2.0 functionality of the Raspberry Pi is used directly or via mesa on 'big' machines.
 This makes it generally *faster* and opens up the world of *shaders* that allow effects such as normal and reflection maps, blurring and many others.
 It has various demos of built-in